-For the period between 2018 and 2022, Cross Country BC focused on the following three initiatives:
+For the period between 2014 and 2018, Cross Country BC focused on the following four initiatives:

-- 1) increasing the Association's membership and revenue base for the purpose of advancing the sport to a new performance level; - 2) initiating a number of retention strategies aimed at keeping athletes in the sport post-secondary; and - 3) improving programming that supports athletes in the Learning to Compete stage of Nordiq Canada's Long-Term Athlete Development (LTAD) Model.
+- 1) alignment with CCC's sport-specific Long Term Athlete Development (LTAD) model; - 2) increasing the Association's membership and revenue base for the purpose of advancing the sport to a new performance level; - 3) initiating a number of retention strategies aimed at keeping athletes in the sport post secondary; and - 4) improving programming that supports athletes in the Learning to Compete stage of CCC's Long-Term Athlete Development (LTAD) Model.

 These priorities have been addressed and good progress has been made.
-As a result, Cross Country BC's corporate strategy for achieving the selected Long Term Goals to 2030 (+) builds logically on the substantial progress that has already been achieved and seeks to take advantage of the existing programming strengths in the high performance stages of the athlete development pathway.
+As a result, Cross Country BC's corporate strategy for achieving the selected Long Term Goals to 2026 (+) builds logically on the substantial progress that has already been achieved and seeks to take advantage of the existing programming strengths in the high performance stages of the athlete development pathway by increasing the number of children participating in competitive skiing activities, and continuing to increase the Association's revenue base for the purpose of advancing the sport to a new performance level.

-The Mid-Term Objectives for 2026 have been selected and prioritized to correspond to this update in focus.
+The Mid-Term Objectives for 2022 have been selected and prioritized to correspond to this update in focus.